Dogs don't always scream or cry when in pain.

 Chronic pain is a problem because:

-• It builds up slowly over time and is often interpreted as signs of aging - slowing down on walks, showing stiffness on lying down or getting up, changing how they stand and sit, changes in fur patterns.
+It builds up slowly over time and is often interpreted as signs of aging - slowing down on walks, looking stiff when getting up, changing how they stand and sit, dragging their feet on the move, changes in fur patterns.

-• It occurs over large areas of the body this makes limping or obvious lameness less likely to occur
+It often occurs over large areas of the body making obvious lameness less likely to occur

-• Increased arousal can help a dog hide their pain.
-It is possible to distract the brain through a loved activity, so our dogs will still chase a ball, eat normally, play with you and their toys and run around for fun as this reduces the sensation of pain - for a while at least though it can make the pain worse over time.
+Increased arousal can block pain for a while as it is possible to distract the brain through a loved activity.
+Our dogs will still chase a ball, eat normally, play with you and their toys and run around for fun as this reduces the sensation of pain in that moment.

 Chronic pain serves no beneficial purpose.

-The body is geared up to protect from an acute injury by unconsciously engaging soft tissue and changing the way they move to protect an injury and allow it to heal.
-But an arthritic joint won't improve with immobilisation and will instead get worse.
-But the body treats it as an acute injury and tries to stabilise it by "splinting it".
+The body is geared to protect an acute injury by unconsciously engaging soft tissue and changing the way they move.
+This allows the injury to heal.
+In chronic conditions like arthritis an affected joint doesn't improve with immobilisation.
+Instead it will often get worse.
+But the body continues to treat it as an acute injury, trying to stabilise the joint by "splinting it" and shifting body weight.

 Being in pain causes your dog to move differently, placing more weight in different areas and over different joints which increases the pain felt there too.
 These over used joints can then also become damaged.
 A vicious cycle is now in play.